ichiee/Thanks_Octocat/Rust/basic_1.md

 https://www.youtube.com/watch?v=grU-4u0Okto

-Struct is perfect name and package together to make meaning group Let's use game character as an example
+Struct is perfect name and package together to make meaning group

+impl is for the struct, this can be done via trait. trait the trait can be used for more than one struct

+Let's use game character as an example

 you can instance of the struct